Alfred Szego

-In 1969, Szego and his wife, Augusta, were involved in a deadly two car crash in which neither were hurt, but a third passenger was killed; the driver of the other vehicle was arrested.
+In 1969, Szego and his wife, Augusta, were involved in a deadly two car crash in which Augusta sustained minor injuries, but a third passenger was killed; the driver of the other vehicle was arrested.

 Szego was also a dedicated amateur botanist who invested his energies into performing cross breeding experiments on American Chestnut in conjunction with the Northern Nut Growers Association, seeking a chestnut-blight resistant subspecies.
 Due to the slow growing nature of the American Chestnut, his work set the stage for others, who are now further breeding with some success.